ionabio/FrostraTDSrc/ReadMe.md

 ## Description

-This was a first time for me to use unity.
+This was a first time for me to use unity amd I used it as an opportunity to learn the basics.

 Tools used: